sagemath/trac_to_gh/Issue 3376.md

 # Issue 3376: matrix multiplication should use Strassen's algorithm

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3376

 Original creator: zimmerma